plebbit/plebbit-js/README.md

   parentCommentCid: string, // same as postCid for top level comments
   content: string,
   previousCommentCid: string, // each post is a linked list
-  commentIpnsName: string // each post/comment needs its own IPNS record (CommentIpns) for its mutable data like edits, vote counts, comments
+  ipnsName: string // each post/comment needs its own IPNS record (CommentUpdate) for its mutable data like edits, vote counts, comments
 }
 Post (IPFS file) {
   ...Comment,